TheArkian/AlspheDocs/README.md

 - A profile Command - See your level on every server the bot is on (the level stays the same and updates on every server you go to)

 - Password Generator - Grab a password quick and easy

+- Permissions Command - Work out what permissions you need to run a permission based command

 - Report Command - Report something to staff, or other